Art

 Pre-requisites: junior standing or instructor permission.

 Art has long been a catalyst for major cultural shifts.
-This course introduces students to the history and methods of art practice as a vehicle for social change and engagement.
-Students will learn about various social movements and their accompanying artistic production and will be guided through the process of researching, proposing and executing socially engaged artworks/events.
-Emphasis will be placed on understanding and creating artworks that promote community, collaboration and change.
+This course introduces the history and methods of art practice as a vehicle for social change and engagement.
+Students learn about various social movements and their accompanying artistic production and are guided through the process of researching, proposing, and executing socially engaged artworks/events.
+Emphasis is placed on understanding and creating artworks that promote community, collaboration, and change.

 ART 408.
 BODY AND TIME.
 5 Credits.